-M.A. in Art with a concentration in Art Education
+M.A. in Art (Concentration in Art Education)

 The mission of the Master of Arts (M.A.) program in Art Education is to offer certified art teachers or individuals not seeking art teacher certification a rich professional development opportunity to further grow as visual arts educators.
 The program emphasizes a commitment to the complementary relationships between artistic expression; academic knowledge, understanding, and inquiry; and art education.
 Ultimately, the broad mission of both this M.A. program and the M.A.T. in Art Education program is to further strengthen the knowledge, skills, and dispositions of individuals as art educators and to thereby further strengthen art education practices throughout Rhode Island and beyond our state's borders.

 Students pursuing a Master of Arts in Art -- with concentration in Art Education at Rhode Island College will:

 - further strengthen their art knowledge and art making skills, building on their foundational art understandings and skills acquired in their undergraduate programs;